Biking in Richmond, BC

 One way: 6.9km | 23 minutes

 From Steveston's Fisherman's Wharf area, follow the riverfront path eastwards through Imperial Landing Park to Britannia Shipyards National Historic Site.
 Check out this popular attraction then continue eastwards along Westwater Drive to Dyke Road and its adjacent South Dyke Trail.
 Follow this shoreline trail to London Heritage Farm.
-After exploring the house and gardens here (afternoon tea is also available), continue further along the trail.
+After exploring the house and gardens here, continue further along the trail.
 Head past No. 3 Road Pier—stop to watch the anglers—then cycle on to Finn Slough, a small community of float homes and wooden houses on stilts.
 The trail continues from here for a few more kilometres; extend your exploration or wind your way back to Steveston.

 One way: 6.3km | 20 minutes